Netcracker/qubership-testing-platform-common-library/README.md

         </dependency>
  ```

-For all list of available implementation of provider see page https://github.com/lukas-krecan/ShedLock#configure-lockprovider
+For all list of available implementation of provider see page [ShedLock LockProviders page at GitHub](https://github.com/lukas-krecan/ShedLock#configure-lockprovider)
 (The LockManager is based on the ShedLock library)

 ### 4. Use lock in your code